abdanzamzam/expo-quran-digital/README.md

 # Quran Digital

 **Quran Digital** is an open-source project designed to provide free and easy access to the Quran.
-Built with **Expo.js**, it focuses on simplicity, accessibility, and cross-platform support for both Android and iOS.
+Built with **Expo.js**, it focuses on simplicity, accessibility, and cross-platform support for both Web, Android and iOS.

 ---